nodugurru/kalpatech/README.md

 # kalpatech
-To test jenkins integration tool
+To test jenkins integration tool,to check automate build